 This method is cheaper because you’re adding to the existing foundations rather than replacing them.
 Digging can be done by hand, which means there’s no need for heavy machinery – making it cheaper too.
-However, it can take longer than other methods to excavate the soil and while you wait for concrete to cure.
+However, it can take longer than other methods due to soil excavation and concrete curing.

 Beam and base

 Beam and base underpinning involve replacing the existing foundations with a brand new concrete beam that supports the weight of the structure.

 The average costs for beam and base foundations are approximately £2,000 per square metre.

 The beam and base principle is tried and tested, meaning this method is highly effective and quick.
 But installation is trickier than mass concrete underpinning, making it slightly more expensive.

 Mini piled foundations